Lenildo-Luan/lenildo-luan/README.md

-## Prazer, Luan
+## Lenildo Luan is a seasoned Front-End Developer...

-Lenildo Luan is a seasoned Front-End Developer with over 4 years of specialized experience in the Vue.js ecosystem, proficient in tools like Nuxt.js, Vuex, Vue Router, and Vuetify in addition to having gained experience with tools such as Webflow and HubSpot.
+...with over 4 years of specialized experience in the Vue.js ecosystem, proficient in tools like Nuxt.js, Vuex, Vue Router, and Vuetify in addition to having gained experience with tools such as Webflow and HubSpot.

 His technical expertise is solidified by a prestigious certification from Meta.
 Throughout his career, Lenildo has adeptly managed diverse projects, catering to a spectrum of clients from nimble startups to Federal Institutions and leading corporate giants.